brian-gonzalez/MegaMenu/README.md

 **clickThroughSelector**: [String] By default, Megamenu cancels (evt.preventDefault) link following on anchor tags that are also 'triggers'.
 You can specify a class name to force Megamenu to follow the link on click. **Note:** touch taps on anchor triggers will always be cancelled.

-**unsetRelativesSelector**: [String] When an element matching this selector is triggered, unset all of the element's relative (same level) menu items.
+**unsetSiblingsSelector**: [String] When an element matching this selector is triggered, unset all of the element's relative (same level) menu items.

 **unsetOnMouseleave**: [Boolean] *Default: true*.
 Unsets the Menu after hovering out of it.
 Set to **false** to keep Menu active.